gear-foundation/gear-wiki/docs/examples/onchain-nft.md

 Gear provides a reusable [library](https://github.com/gear-dapps/non-fungible-token/tree/master/nft/src) with core functionality for the gNFT protocol.
 By using object composition, that library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.

-A source code of the NFT marketplace provided by Gear is available on GitHub: [on-chain-nft/src](https://github.com/gear-dapps/non-fungible-token/tree/master/on-chain-nft/src).
+A source code of the on-chain NFT provided by Gear is available on GitHub: [on-chain-nft/src](https://github.com/gear-dapps/non-fungible-token/tree/master/on-chain-nft/src).

 See also an example of the smart contract testing implementation based on `gtest`: [on-chain-nft/tests](https://github.com/gear-dapps/non-fungible-token/tree/master/on-chain-nft/tests).